About this tool

 Tokenomics, access control, and upgradeability are decisions that compound risk if rushed.
 Bring the design and the contract for a focused review.

-The OpenZeppelin Contracts library is audited and widely used in production.
+- The OpenZeppelin Contracts library is audited and widely used in production across thousands of contracts.
 The generated wrapper around it is straightforward inheritance plus a few standard functions.
-Even so, any code that holds value should be reviewed by a security professional before mainnet deployment, especially if you modify the generated code afterwards.
+Even so, any code that holds value should be reviewed by a security professional before mainnet deployment, especially if you modify the generated code afterwards or extend it with custom logic.

-What does mintable mean and should I enable it?
+- What does mintable mean and should I enable it on my ERC-20?

-Mintable means the contract owner can mint new tokens after deployment.
-Enable it when supply needs to grow (community rewards, staking emissions, ongoing sales).
+- Mintable means the contract owner can mint new tokens after deployment.
+Enable it when supply needs to grow, for example community rewards, staking emissions, or ongoing sales.
 Disable it when the supply is fixed and immutable.
-Mintable plus capped is a common pattern: supply can grow but not exceed a hard ceiling.
+Mintable plus capped is a common pattern: supply can grow but not exceed a hard ceiling that you set at deployment.

-Pausable lets the owner halt transfers, mints, and burns in an emergency.
-Useful as a safety valve for early stage tokens, mandatory for some compliance regimes, but a centralisation lever that holders may dislike.
-Decide based on your trust model and disclose pause power explicitly in the token disclosure.
+- Pausable lets the owner halt transfers, mints, and burns in an emergency.
+It is useful as a safety valve for early stage tokens and mandatory for some compliance regimes.
+It is also a centralisation lever that holders may dislike, so disclose pause power explicitly in the token documentation.
+Many production projects pause behind a multisig or timelock for extra trust.

-What is permit and when is it useful?
+- What is permit and when is it useful for ERC-20?

-Permit (EIP-2612) lets users sign an off chain approval rather than sending an on chain approve transaction.
+- Permit, defined in EIP-2612, lets users sign an off chain approval rather than sending an on chain approve transaction.
 The relayer or downstream contract submits the signed permit alongside the action that needs approval.
-This saves a transaction for the user and is commonly required by DeFi integrations.
+This saves a transaction for the user and is commonly required by DeFi integrations such as Uniswap routers and lending protocols.

 Related services and reading